Singapore's industrial champions are rewriting their playbook

 It has also set aside about $25 billion up to end-2025 for research in areas such as health and biomedical sciences, climate change and artificial intelligence.
 And a series of industry-led groups have been set up to explore opportunities in areas such as robotics, e-commerce and supply-chain digitalisation, with government support.

 For Keppel, Sembcorp Industries and Sembcorp Marine, the changing global economy means trying to shed or merge oil-related businesses and focus on renewable energy such as offshore wind and hydrogen.
-It’s a major shift for one of the world’s top oil trading and refining cities, particularly at a time when the fuel’s price has been rising.
-Singapore has oil-refining capacity of 1.5 million barrels per day, according to the United States’ International Trade Administration website.
-It’s the fifth-largest refinery and export hub in the world, the US Energy Information Administration says.
+It is a major shift for one of the world's top oil trading and refining cities, particularly at a time when the fuel's price has been rising.
+Singapore has oil-refining capacity of 1.5 million barrels per day, according to the United States' International Trade Administration website.
+It is the fifth-largest refinery and export hub in the world, the US Energy Information Administration says.

-While Keppel has increased its focus on renewable energy, it’s also expanding its liquefied natural gas business.
-It’s in talks to merge its rig-building operations with smaller rival Sembcorp Marine, which has also moved into clean energy in recent years, while it still works on fossil-fuel projects.
+While Keppel has increased its focus on renewable energy, it is also expanding its liquefied natural gas business.
+It is in talks to merge its rig-building operations with smaller rival Sembcorp Marine, which has also moved into clean energy in recent years, while it still works on fossil-fuel projects.

-Singapore’s oil-refining industry isn’t going away, though, partly because many of oil’s by-products are still ubiquitous, used in everything from toothpaste to synthetic fibres.
+Singapore's oil-refining industry is not going away, partly because many of oil's by-products are still ubiquitous, used in everything from toothpaste to synthetic fibres.

-Refiners “are essentially saying we still need all these things in our daily lives but how do we make it more energy-efficient to produce the by-product”, said Mr Song Seng Wun, an economist at CIMB Private Banking.
-Singapore’s biggest renewables exports are likely to be goods such as semiconductors and services for companies seeking energy efficiency, he said.
+Its biggest renewables exports are likely to be goods such as semiconductors and services for companies seeking energy efficiency, said economist Song Seng Wun.

 The Government is also promoting environment-friendly services in areas such as agritech and waste management.

-Meanwhile, Singapore is among the first nations to set up a platform to trade carbon offsets that’s backed by a national stock exchange.
+Singapore is among the first nations to set up a platform to trade carbon offsets that is backed by a national stock exchange.
 But it faces competition from CME Group, which introduced trading of carbon offsets futures last year.

-One of the headline-grabbing changes that the city-state is making to transform its economy is in finance – opening up banking to digital entrants.
+A headline-grabbing change that the city-state is making to transform its economy is in finance - opening up to digital entrants.

-Telecommunications firm Singtel was among the four winners of digital banking licences in December 2020, in partnership with ride-hailing and food-delivery giant Grab Holdings.
-The Republic’s three conventional banks, including Temasek Holdings-backed DBS Group Holdings, are also embracing virtual services.
+Singtel was among the four winners of digital-banking licences in December 2020, in partnership with ride-hailing and food-delivery giant Grab Holdings.
+The Republic's three conventional banks, including Temasek-backed DBS Group Holdings, are also embracing virtual services.

-To be sure, some of the companies themselves acknowledge that the process of change will be gradual, with Keppel anticipating it will take two or three years to restructure its offshore and marine business.
+Some of the companies themselves acknowledge that the process of change will be gradual.

+So far, the restructuring has had a mixed impact on the companies' stock performance, and has failed to boost the overall market.